Logiqx/gps-wizard/docs/gpx/speed.md

 #### Workaround using GPX 1.1

 If you really must use GPX 1.1 then you should use the correct approach (described earlier) but can also supplement it with `<gpxdata:speed>`.

+This suggestion / workaround is only intended for Waterspeed so that GPX changes remain compatible with older versions of GpsarPro.

 ```xml
 <trkpt lat="50.5710623" lon="-2.4563484">